kamruzzaman15/BAML_pain-to-pitch_agent/README.md

 already have the exact pain BAML solves, then drafts a code-specific outreach message for them.

-> Built for the Basis Set Ventures AI Fellow project, Track 2 (Agentic GTM).
-> Chosen company: BAML, which was my number one ranked company in the
-> prioritization task.

 ---

 ## The idea in one line